jw2249a/2017-bayes-audit/2017-code/README.md

 ### File formats

 ``Multi.py`` uses CSV (comma-separated values) format for files;
-a single header line specifies the column labels, and each line of the file specifies one spreadsheet row.
-A compressed format is suggested below.
+a single header row specifies the column labels, and each subsequent line of the file specifies one spreadsheet row.
+A compressed format is suggested in the Appendix below.

 ### File names